-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 In

-workers-site/auth0.js, we referred to several Auth0 constants, such as client ID, secret, and more.
-Before we can deploy our application, we should set up these secrets, using wrangler’s
+workers-site/auth0.js, this tutorial referred to several Auth0 constants, such as client ID, and secret.
+Before you can deploy your application, set up these secrets, using wrangler’s

 secret command, which will make them available to reference as constants in the codebase.